-Stella Maxwell Daring Pics: Kristen Stewart’s Gal Pal Controversial Photo Poses
+Stella Maxwell Daring Pics: Kristen Stewart Gal Pal’s Controversial Photo Poses

 Stewart says that she decided to go public with her bisexuality because it “just seemed important and topical.”

-“As of late, it became really clear to me that as soon as you start hiding the fact that you’re dating a girl, it seems a lot different from hiding the fact that you’re dating a guy,” she told The New York Times in an interview on Thursday, promoting her new film Personal Shopper.
+“As of late, it became really clear to me that as soon as you start hiding the fact that you’re dating a girl, it seems a lot different from hiding the fact that you’re dating a guy,” she told the New York Times in an interview on Thursday, promoting her new film Personal Shopper.
 “Because in the situation when I had a boyfriend, I was just protecting myself.
 And in the situation where I had a girlfriend, it seemed like there was this implication of shame or something that I was so not O.K. with.
 And so I kind of opened that up a little bit.”

 Maxwell has been open about her own sexual preferences, previously seen regularly on the arm of pop star Miley Cyrus.

-But what Stewart, 26, has not yet commented upon are the new, daring photos of her girlfriend from Maxwell’s latest photo shoot.
+But what Stewart, 26, has not yet commented on are the new, daring photos of her girlfriend from Maxwell’s latest photo shoot.

 MORE CELEBRITY NEWS AND GOSSIP FROM THE INQUISITR: